-The European Film Forum (EFF) was proposed by the Commission in its 2014 Communication on European Film in the digital era.
-Since its launch in 2015 its aim has been to develop a strategic policy agenda opening up new perspectives on the challenges and opportunities brought about by the digital revolution.
+The European Film Forum (EFF) was proposed by the Commission in its 2014 Communication on European film in the digital era.
+The EFF's aim is to develop a strategic policy agenda, opening up new perspectives on the challenges and opportunities brought about by the digital transformation.

 There are various EU initiatives and rules for the film industry covered by copyright legislation, the Audiovisual Media Services Directive, competition law and the Creative Europe programme.
-However public financing and a number of regulatory aspects are essentially governed by Member States.
-They provide 30 times more public funding than the EU for the audiovisual sector.
+Meanwhile, public financing and a number of regulatory aspects are essentially governed by Member States.
+Member States provide 30 times more public funding than the EU for the audiovisual sector.

 European Film Forum editions